Tal45/AnonymousForwardingBot/README.md

 - `/on` &ndash; enable message forwarding.
 - `/off` &ndash; disable the bot so incoming messages are ignored.
 - `/status` &ndash; reply with the current enabled/disabled state.
+- `/fetch` &ndash; list the last 5 logged messages.
+- `/clean` &ndash; remove all logged messages.
+- `/ban <user_id>` &ndash; block a user from using the bot.

 ## Important Notes

 - The Telegram Anonymous Forwarding Bot is designed to maintain the privacy of your users.
 It forwards messages without disclosing the original sender's identity.
+- All messages are logged to Supabase so administrators can monitor and block abuse.

 - Remember to keep your `BOT_TOKEN` and `GROUP_ID` environment variables secret.
 Do not expose them in public repositories or share them with unauthorized users.